Q&A - What precautions can you take against the coronavirus?

 2- How can you, as an employer, prevent the potential impact on your business by the continued spread of the virus?

-However, to be prepared for an epidemic – or another threat – you can set up a business continuity plan.
+You can set up a business continuity plan.
 Such a plan involves listing possible action and communication to maintain your service provision and to protect the health of your employees.

 3- Must you take additional measures in the construction industry?